 Shelf-life standards and product specifications

 In 1994, the government issued a decree that all food products should have at least 50 percent of the established shelf life remaining at the time of importation into Egypt.
-Moreover, Egypt applies shelf life standards to certain non-food imports such as syringes and catheters.
-Milk and dairy products, meat and meat products, fish and fish products, and poultry and poultry products have a shelf life determined by .
+Moreover, Egypt applies shelf-life standards to certain non-food imports such as syringes and catheters.
+Milk and dairy products, meat and meat products, fish and fish products, and poultry and poultry products have a shelf life determined by the Egyptian Organization for Standards (EOS).
 Exporters to Egypt must be aware that import and customs procedures take a period of no less than two weeks; hence, expiration dates must be at least twice that length of time.

-obligate the producers and abide by the which partially modified the shelf life for dairy and its products, which are refrigerated at a temperature not exceeding 5ºC (especially Labneh), from 4 months to 6 months.
+The Ministerial Decree No. 100/2019 obligates producers to abide by the Egyptian Standard ES 2613-2 which partially modified the shelf life for dairy and its products, which are refrigerated at a temperature not exceeding 5ºC (especially Labneh), from 4 months to 6 months.